Financial-Times/dotcom-reliability-kit/packages/logger/docs/migration.md

 The following environment variables have been deprecated.

   * **`SPLUNK_LOG_LEVEL`:** This environment variable will be used if a `LOG_LEVEL` environment variable is not present, however it may be removed in a later version of the Reliability Kit logger.
 It's best to migrate to `LOG_LEVEL` early.

+### n-logger: proxy incompatibility

+**:red_circle: Breaking:** due to our use of [private class features](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields) in the new logger, using [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) objects is no longer possible.
+This is a known JavaScript incompatibility between private fields and proxies.

+We decided to continue using private fields because `Proxy` use at the FT is uncommon and private fields allow us to ensure internal APIs aren't used in places that they shouldn't be.

 ## Migrating from n-mask-logger